AIDS Dementia Complex

 If you live in a household with someone who has HIV:

 - Wear appropriate gloves if handling HIV-infected bodily fluids.

 - Cover your cuts and sores with bandages.
 Also cover cuts and sores on the person with HIV.

-- Do not share any personal hygiene items (eg, razors, toothbrushes).
+- Do not share any personal hygiene items, such as razors or toothbrushes.

-- Carefully handle and properly dispose of needles used for medicine.
+- Carefully handle and properly dispose of needles used for medication.

 Meehan RA, Brush JA.
 An overview of AIDS dementia complex.
 Am J Alzheimers Dis Other Demen.
 2001;16:225-229.

-Nicholas MK, Lukas R, van Besein K. Textbook of Neurological Surgery.
+Nicholas MK, Lukas R, et al. Textbook of Neurological Surgery.
 6th ed.
 Philadelphia, PA: Lippincott, Williams, and Wilkins; 2011: chap 46.

 - Reviewer: Rimas Lukas, MD